 The decision by HMRC to issue a Notice of Requirement will usually be based on two factors, both of which can be disputed.

 - A Notice of Requirement may be issued if a previous business you were involved with, or individuals connected to a previous business you were involved with, had a poor compliance history.
 However, if you can prove that those individuals do not have a controlling influence on the new business, you may be able to dispute the requirement to pay security.

 - The level of security you will be asked to pay will be based on the estimated VAT liability after four months (monthly VAT returns) or six months (quarterly VAT returns) plus any existing arrears from a previous business.
 If the new business is yet to submit any VAT returns, these estimates will be based on turnover levels in the previous business.
 This may not be applicable because the nature of the business may have intrinsically changed, making the request for VAT prepayment inaccurate.

 You must act now

 Whether you choose to appeal the decision or pay the requested security, you must act IMMEDIATELY.
 Continuing to trade without paying VAT security is a criminal offence that can lead to a £5,000 fine for every transaction entered into.
-For expert assistance, Please contact Simon Renshaw today for the immediate, confidential and no-obligation advice you need.
+For expert assistance, Please contact 020 8444 3400 today for an immediate, confidential and no-obligation advice you need.